Ion Works Ltd

 How does Oxybot support long-term lake recovery, and what happens to nutrients on the lake bottom?

 Can Oxybot remove nutrients, like phosphorus, as well as kill algae?
-How does the iron cell work, and is it safe for lakes?
+How does the Aluminium cell work, and is it safe for lakes?

 Contact Us